darron/servicenarc/README.markdown

 2. Email status of all Services and their individual Node states each day to each user.
 4. Upon deleting of a Service, delete all Redis data with it.
 5. Show more historical data on a / service / node basis.
 Redis only stores 30 / service / node - we don't care more than that.
-6. Show time sequence trend and indicate whether a particular node is late / missing.
+6. Show time sequence trend
 7. Notifications when something is late / missing.
 8. Store IP's for each node and note if it changes.
 9. Add more logging to track usage.